F25MIST4610-62755-Group7/AthensBarTracker/README.md

 ```

-Bars often want to know their highest-performing menu items.
+*Written by Bradford Moye*, Bars often want to know their highest-performing menu items.
 We select the drink name, price, and the number of times it has been ordered.
 Then, we filter the results to only the top 50%.

 ### When does the bar have the most sales?